isomerpages/psd-psw/_exclusives-2024/Deals & Promotions.md

 <p><u>T&amp;Cs</u>
 </p>
 <p>• Valid on weekdays from 1 to 31 July '24 via walk-in.</p>
-<p>• Public service officers must complete this form and present the confirmation
+<p>• Public service officers must complete this <a href="https://form.gov.sg/667cbb5a3acee684e61cdf06" rel="noopener noreferrer nofollow" target="_blank">form </a>and present
-email in person with their civil service card or agency staff pass at the pool counter for access.</p>
+the confirmation email in person with their civil service card or agency staff pass at the pool counter for access.</p>
 <p>• Public service officers may sign in up to 3 guests.
 Guests are to pay
 prevailing guest rates at the pool counter.</p>
 <ul data-tight="true" class="tight">